QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     end
     data = generatedata(5)

-While better, the looping over the ``i`` index to square the results is difficult to read
+While better, the looping over the ``i`` index to square the results is difficult to read.

-Instead of looping, we can **broadcast** the ``^2`` square function over a vector using a ``.``
+Instead of looping, we can **broadcast** the ``^2`` square function over a vector using a ``.``.

-To be clear, unlike Python, R, and MATLAB (to a lesser extent), the reason to drop the ``for`` is **not** for performance reasons, but rather because of code clarity
+To be clear, unlike Python, R, and MATLAB (to a lesser extent), the reason to drop the ``for`` is **not** for performance reasons, but rather because of code clarity.

-Loops of this sort are at least as efficient as vectorized approach in compiled languages like Julia, so use a for loop if you think it makes the code more clear
+Loops of this sort are at least as efficient as vectorized approach in compiled languages like Julia, so use a for loop if you think it makes the code more clear.

 .. code-block:: julia